CultivateLabs/storytime/README.md

 Storytime takes the position that complex page structure should not live in the database.
 If you need a complex page that requires heavy HTML/CSS, but still want to have the actual content be editable in the CMS, you should use a text snippet.

 Text snippets are small chunks of user-editable content that can be re-used in various places in your host app.
-Snippets can be accessed through the `Storytime.snippet` method.
+Snippets can be accessed through the `storytime_snippet` method.
 Content returned from that method is marked HTML-safe, so you can even include simple html content in your text snippets.

-The following example shows two snippets named "first-column-text" and "second-column-text" being accessed through the `Storytime.snippet` method:
+The following example shows two snippets named "first-column-text" and "second-column-text" being accessed through the `storytime_snippet` method:

 ```
 <h1>My Home Page</h1>
 <div class="row">
-  <div class="col-md-6"><%= Storytime.snippet("first-column-text") %></div>
+  <div class="col-md-6"><%= storytime_snippet("first-column-text") %></div>
-  <div class="col-md-6"><%= Storytime.snippet("second-column-text") %></div>
+  <div class="col-md-6"><%= storytime_snippet("second-column-text") %></div>
 </div>
 ```